 A mix of humor and heart, “Stitch Head” is a lively Tim Burton-lite movie about undead characters.
 Packed with imaginative characters, it’s an intermittently entertaining adventure that will appeal to kids, but should keep the whole family interested, even if the pacing is a bit uneven.
 It winds up pretty much how you imagine it will, so no big points for originality, but it makes up for its lapses with kid-friendly messages about embracing our differences, belonging and the courage to face fears.

-Robbie Williams discusses his biopic “Better Man,” a sex, drugs and British Pop story given an audacious treatment by “The Greatest Showman” director Michael Gracey.
-A surreal mix of “Behind the Music” and “Planet of the Apes,” it is a raw portrayal of the singer’s vulnerabilities and foibles in which he’s rendered throughout as a CGI monkey.
-No explanations are offered, and none are needed.
-Whether it’s a comment on the performing monkey nature of his work, or his ever-evolving emotional state, or whatever, it’s a startling and surprisingly effective gimmick in a wildly entertaining film.
+SYNOPSIS: “Better Man,” the biopic of Take That singer-turned-solo superstar Robbie Williams is a sex, drugs and British Pop story given an audacious treatment by “The Greatest Showman” director Michael Gracey.
+A surreal mix of “Behind the Music” and “Planet of the Apes,” it is a raw portrayal of the singer’s vulnerabilities and foibles with a startling gimmick.